MooersLab/latex-emacs/README.md

 - Overleaf supports collaborative writing.

 Most markdown variants do not support the automated generation of indices for large documents.
-Most literate programming projects built on top of markdown have this serious limitation.
+Most literate programming projects built on top of markdown have this serious limitation, but org-mode does not.
+See the section `Why Org`.

 ## Why Emacs?